-The Building Leadership for Health programme was first developed in the UK by my team at a major international consulting firm, including my friend Dr Hilary Lines, when NHS Trusts were introduced to change the ethos of the NHS from a culture of top down bureaucratic control to one of initiative and enterprise at every level, in which administrators became managers and service leaders.
-I developed and adapted the materials to provide training in public health management and leadership for countries joining the European Union, including the Czech Republic, Hungary and Lithuania.
-Later I was asked to advise the WHO on aspects of its own leadership programme and I again adapted the materials for this purpose.
-Then most recently I worked with the Aga Khan Foundation and 5 East African Universities on an EU funded programme to develop an common curriculum for Nurse Leadership and Advanced Nursing Practice in East Africa.
+The Building Leadership for Health programme was first developed in the UK by my team at a major international consulting firm, including my friend Dr Hilary Lines, when NHS Trusts were introduced to change the ethos of the NHS from a culture of top down bureaucratic control to one of initiative and enterprise at every level.
+We ran training courses in Wales, Northern Ireland Scotland and England to help administrators become managers and service leaders.
+Later I developed and adapted the materials to provide training in public health management and leadership for my work for the EU with the Netherlands School of Public and Occupational Health.
+We helped Public Health staff in countries joining the EU in 2004, including the Czech Republic, Hungary and Lithuania, to adapt to the "Aquis Communitaire" (based on best practice in Europe).
+Later I was asked to advise the WHO on aspects of its own leadership programme and I again adapted the materials for their needs.
+Then more recently I worked with the Aga Khan Foundation and 5 East African Universities on an EU funded programme to develop a common curriculum for Nurse Leadership and Advanced Nursing Practice in East Africa.
 I have taught aspects of leadership development in some 30 different countries.
 Each time I do so I learn from the participants so I'm extremely grateful for all they have taught me and hope I can pass on their lessons.
-The Introduction to the course here includes an article from the WHO Bulletin providing more background a presentation introducing the programme some suggested background reading and a framework for analysing leadership skills and a learning log as an aid to further learning from your experience.
-You will also find links to other resources and programmes to support health leadership development.
+The Introduction to the course here includes an article from the WHO Bulletin, a presentation introducing the programme some suggested background reading and a framework for analysing leadership skills and a learning log as an aid to further learning from your experience.

 The full course consists of 10 modules each of which may have several elements, but you may wish to select the items of greatest interest to your students: